enisdenjo/graphql-ws/PROTOCOL.md

 Requests an operation specified in the message `payload`.
 This message provides a unique ID field to connect published messages to the operation requested by this message.

-If there is already an active subscriber for an operation matching the provided ID, regardless of the operation type, the server must close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
+If there is already an active subscriber for an operation matching the provided ID, regardless of the operation type, the server **must** close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.

+The server needs only keep track of IDs for as long as the subscription is active.
+Once a client completes an operation, it is free to re-use that ID.

 ```typescript
 interface SubscribeMessage {